Comic Book: Avengers: The Initiative

 - Cursed with Awesome: Several characters initially feel this way about their powers

-- Emery Schaub cursed with literal invincibility but because at the time he got his powers he was out of shape, he can't develop muscle, making it that while he can work out for years, his shape and strength will stay below average making him ill suited for most super hero duties.
+- Emery Schaub is cursed with literal invincibility because at the time he got his powers he was out of shape, he can't develop muscle, making it that while he can work out for years, his shape and strength will stay below average making him ill suited for most super hero duties.
+His invincibility also prevents him from feeling physical pleasure.

 - Gauntlet's gauntlet which took over his comatose body to battle the Tactigon during the KIA arc.